-The worst part… immediately after it happened, now that he had the taste of blood in him and he had “awakened” that part of his leg, he couldn’t seem to get his attention off of it.
+Immediately after it happened, he was reminded about that part of his leg and he couldn’t seem to get his attention off of it.
 Every chance he got, he felt the urge to lick it.

-To tell you the truth, I wish so badly that we had given in to using the E-collar earlier.
+To tell you the truth, I wish so badly that we had given in to using this post-surgery dog recovery collar earlier.

-Pfft!
-No need to feel bad for something that will protect your dog and make him heal faster.
+Pffft!
+No need to feel bad for something that will protect your dog and make them heal faster.
 (And get you a few extra hours of sleep!)

-If I had this to do all over again, I would definitely use the E-collar at night (and any time we had to leave him alone), simply for our sanity.
+If I had this to do all over again, I would definitely use the dog recovery collar at night (and any time we had to leave him alone).
+I would do this simply for our own sanity.
 You cannot watch a dog 24 hours a day, no matter what you think.
 We tried.
 We failed.
-It wasn’t a major ordeal, just a lesson learned.
+It wasn’t a major ordeal… just a lesson learned.

 Okay, so now I am a sincere advocate of recovery collars to protect dogs after surgeries and injuries.

 Maybe it helps him “tune out” things a bit… he definitely seems to sleep well when he’s wearing it.

-The doctor who did Tenor’s TPLO surgery tacked on an additional $17 for the E-collar he sent us home with.
+The doctor who did Tenor’s TPLO surgery charged $17 for the cone collar he sent us home with.
 (It’s a Large size “25” for our 75 lb dog.)

-Now I’m intrigued to see what they really cost, and what other types of E-collars might be out there.
+That led me to become intrigued to see how much they really cost, and what other types of recovery collars for dogs might be out there.

 I figured there were probably some new post-surgery dog collars available these days that would be far less awkward, less intrusive, and maybe even simpler to attach than the old-fashioned cone collar.

 Here’s what I’ve learned…

-The most commonly used and usually effective measure is the collar that fits around the neck and prevents the dog from having access to the area … The Elizabethan collar looks like a lampshade and surrounds the pet’s head, preventing him from getting to the wounded area.
+The most commonly used — and usually effective measure — is the collar that fits around the neck and prevents the dog from having access to the area … The Elizabethan collar looks like a lampshade and surrounds the pet’s head, preventing him from getting to the wounded area.
 The disadvantage is that it takes the pet a few days to get used to the collar.
 They bang into furniture, walls, the floor and your legs; some will not eat.
 Fortunately, the collar can be removed when you are around to supervise and easily replaced when you are not available.
-One advantage is that the collar also prevents your pet from being able to scratch at any injuries or wounds on the face.— How To Stop Your Dog From Licking
+One advantage is that the collar also prevents your pet from being able to scratch at any injuries or wounds on the face.— PetPlace.com

 Another neck collar is based on the principle that if the pet cannot turn his head to get at the injured area, he cannot lick.
 These firm collars fit around the neck similar to a neck brace.
 The pet is not able to flex his head enough to get at the wound.
-These collars do not work too well if the injury is on the front legs but does prevent the pet from contorting and reaching his side or back end.— How To Stop Your Dog From Licking
+These collars do not work too well if the injury is on the front legs but does prevent the pet from contorting and reaching his side or back end.— PetPlace.com

-Most of these newer versions of the traditional E-collar don’t have the same thick lampshade “cone” effect.
+Most of the newer versions of the traditional Elizabethan collar don’t have the same thick lampshade “cone” effect.
 Instead, they are generally softer, more flexible, and a tad less claustrophobic for the dog.

 While designed to keep enough space between your dog’s mouth and his other parts, their effectiveness is dependent on your dog and how aggressively they can work around this obstacle.

-- BiteNot Products makes the BiteNot Collar which is a flexible plastic and foam collar that is washable.
+- The BiteNot Collar is a flexible plastic and foam collar that is washable.
 It’s similar to a neck brace.

-Depending on where your dog’s injury is, here’s another great alternative to using a dog E-collar:
+Depending on where your dog’s injury is, here’s another great alternative to using a dog recovery collar:

 By putting dog boots (aka muttluks) on each of your dog’s paws, your dog will be less inclined to scratch himself while wearing them!